alastairgould/Watchdog/README.md

 It's designed to be simple and easy to use.

-Currently watchdog only supports guest executables and stateless services.
+Currently Watchdog only supports guest executables and stateless services.

 ## How to use